uzyovoys/zenbot/_pages/botscript/get.md

 ---
 layout: default
-title: get tag
+title: The Get Tag
 permalink: /botscript/get/
 ---

-This tag describes a HTTP GET request action and a variable name for response.
+This tag describes an HTTP GET request action and a variable name for the response.

 This tag may contain:

-- a set of HTTP params
+- A set of HTTP parameters
-- a set of HTTP headers
+- A set of HTTP headers

 ## Summary
 Zenbot is more than a pattern matcher.
-It enables you to perform a common actions to implement natural language interface.
+It allows you to perform common actions to implement natural language interface.
 HTTP request is one of such actions.

-You can request any HTTP service to fetch some data and store it into named variable.
+You can request any HTTP service to fetch some data and store it into a named variable.

 ```xml
 <input pattern="* (weather|forecast)">